GryderLab/gryderlab_pipeline/README.md

 # khanlab_pipeline
 This is the implementation of [KhanLab](https://ccr.cancer.gov/Genetics-Branch/javed-khan) NGS Pipeline using Snakemake.
+The Gryder Lab fork is a modification to run on the Case Western Reserve University HPC environment.

 Khanlab pipeline supports the following NGS data types: